Figrac0/Automate-Testing/readme.md

 5. Calculations – SEARCH

 - GET {{baseUrl}}/api/calculations?from=...&to=...
-- В контроллере используется формат ISO_DATE_TIME для параметров from/to (OffsetDateTime).
+- The controller uses ISO_DATE_TIME format for from/to parameters (OffsetDateTime).

-Дополнительно добавлены негативные запросы для проверки ошибок:
+Additional negative requests were added to verify error handling:

-- Calc – DIV – div0 (деление на 0)
+- Calc – DIV – div0 (division by zero)
 - Calc – BAD – invalid radix
 - Calc – BAD – missing op

-## 5. Collection Variables (чтобы не дублировать body)
+5. Collection Variables (to avoid duplicating request body)

-В Collection Variables заданы значения для формирования тела запроса:
+Collection Variables were defined to construct the request body dynamically:

 - leftValue
 - leftRadix